niranjan-cell/EPAM_Training-3/Kubernetes/kubernetesCheetSheet.md

 # Taints and toleration
 kubectl taint node <node_name> key=value:Effect<NoSchedule/PrefferNoSchedule/NoExecute> : To apply taint to node kubectl taint node <node_name> key- : To remove taint from node

+Kubectl top node : To monitor the cpu and memory usages of the node Kubectl top pod -n <namespace_name> : To monitor the cpu and memory usages of the pod in specific namespace

+# Volume
+kubectl get pv : To list the persistent volumes kubectl describe pv <pv_name> :  To describe the persistent volume kubectl delete pv <pv_name> : To delete the persistent volume kubectl get pvc : To list the persistent volume claim Kubectl describe pvc <pvc_name> : To describe the pvc kubectl delete pvc <pvc_name> : To delete the persistent volume claim kubectl get sc : To list the storage class kubectl describe sc <storageclass_name> : To describe storage class
 ```